Neat-Keat/TUnotes/06 - Fall '24/COSC350/Research Paper/00 Papers to read.md

 	- supports over 100 million simultaneous users in P2P, computers can be both client AND server -> symmetric communication dramatically improves scalability
-## Key Components in Blockchain based Date Integrity Service Framework
+## Key Components in Blockchain based Data Integrity Service Framework
 > Ethereum blockchain is expected to enable consensus with an average duration of 12.6s.
 Although at the time when we write this paper, the blockchain consensus time is still longer than this (16-18s per block

 >we believe a constant short time consensus can be implemented in the near future with the progress of network and consensus algorithms.